Nau Devi Darshan | 9 Famous Temple for Godess Durga

 Mata Sheetla Devi

 Sheetla Devi Temple is located in Una district of Himachal Pradesh.
 It is near Chintpurni Devi Temple in Bharwain.
 In Gurugram of Haryana state, Shitala Mata is considered to be Kripi (wife of Guru Dronacharya) and worshiped there in Sheetla Mata Mandir Gurgaon.

 Mata Brajeshwari Devi

 The Brajeshwari Devi temple, located in the old Kangra Township and is one of the 5 ShaktiPeeths in Himachal.
-Maa Brajeshwari Devi is also known as Vajrayogini and is considered as incarnation of godess parvati and the temple is said to be built over the charred breasts of sati.
+Maa Brajeshwari Devi is also known as Vajrayogini and is considered as an incarnation of goddess Parvati and the temple is said to be built over the charred breasts of Sati.